Skip to main content

 Muhavra: Loha Lohe Ko Katata Hai (लोहा लोहे को काटता है)

-During the 40th minute, Thakur sahab and his minion Ramlal meet Jai and Veeru at this half-way house.
-Thakur is kind of giving a supari (contract) to these two for catching Gabbar Singh (the first time his name is mentioned in the movie).
-Jai, the smarter one is curious why Thakur chose them for this task even though they are baddies?
-"Aapki nazron mein, hum bhi to chor-badmaash hain.
-Phir us daku ko paadne ke liye, hum dono ko kyon chuna?"
-Thakur replies with an air of triumph that only iron cuts iron.
-"Isliye, ke loha lohe ko katata hai.
+During the 40th minute, Thakur Sahab and his minion Ramlal meet Jai and Veeru at the halfway house.
+Thakur is giving a supari (contract) to them for catching Gabbar Singh — the first time his name is mentioned in the movie.
+Jai, ever the sharp one, asks why Thakur chose them even though they’re rogues themselves.
+Thakur replies triumphantly: “Isliye, ke loha lohe ko katata hai.

-The English equivalent proverb is "diamond cuts diamond".
-You know the meaning, it takes something of similar strength to defeat the other.
-On a funnier note, this line was extended in Gangs of Wasseypur, where Piyush Mishra's voiceover says in the beginning "Jaise loha lohe ko katata hai...waise ch**tiya hi to ch**tiye ko katata hai"
+The English equivalent is “diamond cuts diamond.”
+It means it takes something of equal strength to defeat another.
+On a humorous note, Gangs of Wasseypur extended the line with Piyush Mishra’s now-iconic voiceover: “Jaise loha lohe ko katata hai... waise ch**tiya hi to ch**tiye ko katata hai.

 That was the nugget.
 Samjhe ke nahin?
 Agar achha laga to comment kijiye.
 Agar achha nahin laga to lament kijiye.